orsnaro/CDV-windows-autoenv-tool/README.md

 # windows-autoenv-tool
-This batch scripted tool will auto activate your python virtual environment just by using `cdv` command just like `cd` for more help use `cdv -h`
+This batch scripted tool will auto activate your python virtual environment just by using `cdv`.
+Works  command like normal `cd`. for more help use `cdv -h`

 <br>